nephics/linger/README.md

 Messages are delivered to consumers at least once, and they may be re-delivered, if the consumer doesn't delete the delivered message.

+Messages can be in one of two states: ready or hidden.
+Where 'ready' messages are those available for delivery to consumers, and hidden messages are not made available to consumers.
+A message is hidden during a visibility timeout, after being delivered to a consumer.

-#### The life of a message in the queue
+### The life of a message in the queue

 1. A producer adds a new message to a named channel (the queue).
-2. A consumer requests a message from the same channel, the message is returned.
+2. A consumer requests a message from the channel, the message is delivered to the consumer.
-3. Once the message has been delivered, it will not be delivered again until the visibility timeout has passed.
+3. Once the message has been delivered, it will be hidden and not delivered again until the visibility timeout has passed.
 (This keeps multiple consumers from requesting the same message.)
-4. When the consumer has successfully processed a message, they delete the message from the channel.
+4. When the consumer has successfully processed the message, they delete the message from the channel.

 A message can be assigned a priority which is different from the default, so messages are delivered in a non-sequential order (an order not based on the time messages are added to the queue).

-You may set a retention (linger) period on a message, to limit the lifetime of the message in the channel.
-This can be useful in the case where the channel (for some reason) has no consumers, and you want to limit the growth of the number of messages in the channel.
+A retention (linger) period may be set on a message, to limit the lifetime of the message in the channel.
+This can be useful when the channel (for some reason) has no consumers, and you want to limit the age of messages in the channel.

-Linger has a high-level mark limiting the number of messages that a channel may contain.
-The default is 1000 messages, which may be changed using the `hlm` command line option.

-### Pubsub
+## Pub-sub service

-Linger provides pubsub functionality where messages are posted by publishers, and made available to subscribers.
+Linger provides pub-sub functionality where messages are posted by publishers, and made available to subscribers.

 A message is published on a named topic, and is distributed by Linger to one or more subscribed channels.
 Each channel may have one or more subscribers that consume the messages of that channel.

-#### The life of a published message
+### The life of a published message

 1. A publisher post a new message to a named topic.
 2. The message is distributed to channels subscribed to the topic.